Yahya-Osama/Random-Password-Generator/README.md

 ## Features

-- Generate random passwords of any length
+- Generate passwords with customizable length and character types
 - Include  numbers, special characters, and uppercase letters
 - Clean and intuitive user interface
-- Lightweight and easy to use
+- Dockerized application for easy deployment
+- Deployment automation with Ansible
+- Continuous integration and deployment using GitHub Actions

 ## Development